ZhengdongWang/zhengdongwang.com/productivity.md

 > Find vivid examples of success in the domains you care about.
 If you want to become a great scientist, try to find ways to spend time with good (or, ideally, great) scientists in person.
 Watch YouTube videos of interviews.
 Follow some on Twitter.

 For example, [Timothy Gowers solving a math problem in real time](https://www.youtube.com/watch?v=NmEVwJ_lJ1A).

+But you must watch out for the try harder fallacy.

+{{ mastroianni }}

+> I played a lot of Call of Duty in high school, and I used to roll with a gang of bad boys who would battle other gangs online.

+> We weren't very good.
+Whenever we lost the first round, which was almost always, we would regroup in the pregame lobby—basically the online locker room—and decide what we really need to do in the next round is “try harder.”
+As if the reason we had all just been shot in the head 25 times in a row was that we were not sufficiently dedicated to avoiding getting shot in the head.
+Armed with the most dimwit plan of all time, we would march into battle once more and lose just as badly.
+As our virtual corpses piled up, we'd yell at each other, “Guys, stop dying!”

+> This is the try harder fallacy.
+I behold my situation and conclude that, somehow, I will improve it in the future by just sort of wishing it to be different, and then I get indignant that nothing happens.
+Like, “Um, excuse me!
+I've been doing all of this very diligent desiring for things to be different, and yet they remain the same, could someone please look into this?”

 ## Fast fast fast cut cut cut